aaryadav/radix-starter/README.md

-Template to create a website frontend with radix and stitches
+Template to create a website frontend with radix and stitches.

 Run the following command on your command line to get started.
 ```